-A US judge is to hear arguments this week about whether he should halt the Alaska Legislature’s abuse-of-power investigation of governor Sarah Palin, the Republicans’ vice presidential candidate.
+A judge will hear arguments about whether he should halt the Alaska Legislature’s abuse-of-power investigation of governor Sarah Palin, the Republicans’ vice presidential candidate.

 They say the investigation has been tainted by partisan politics since Ms Palin became Senator John McCain’s running mate.